Bright Health Plan for Substance Abuse Treatment and Mental Health Rehabilitation

 Telehealth Services Covered by Bright Health

-If there’s one thing we’ve learned from the COVID-19 pandemic, it’s this: people deserve the right to safe, convenient and affordable telehealth services.
+If there’s one thing we’ve learned from the COVID-19 pandemic, it’s this: people deserve the right to safe, convenient, and affordable telehealth therapy.
 With today’s technology, there’s no reason why people can’t receive some treatment from the comfort of home.
-This includes mental health services that can improve quality of life and save people from self-harm, suicide or relapse.
+This includes mental health services that can improve quality of life and save people from self-harm, suicide, or relapse.

 Compassion Behavioral Health provides comprehensive treatment services to those struggling with substance abuse and/or mental health disorders.
 We provide a full continuum of care, ranging from residential treatment to standard outpatient treatment.
 Telehealth services are available as well and have grown more popular in response to the pandemic.